idleberg/atom-bson-converter/README.md

 * `BSON: Encode` – encodes JSON and CSON into BSON
 * `BSON: Decode` – decodes BSON into JSON or CSON

-You can tweak some of the defaults in the [package settings](http://flight-manual.atom.io/using-atom/sections/atom-packages/#package-settings).
+You can tweak the behavior by adjusting the many options available in the [package settings](http://flight-manual.atom.io/using-atom/sections/atom-packages/#package-settings).

 ## License